mtguerreiro/pcbs/_sources/adc_board_six_channels.rst.txt

 Yes.
 This board has been used as part of research projects on dc/dc converters.
 They were used to capture voltage and current measurements, and were controller by an FPGA.

-One example is shown in :numref:`fig-general-buck-boost-setup`.
+One example is shown in :numref:`fig-general-buck-boost-setup-adc-board`.
 In this case, two boards were used to convert signals from two different converters.
 In this setup, the ADC121S021 chip was used, with a sampling frequency of 200 kHz for one converter and 100 kHz for another converter, and a clock of 16.7 MHz.

 .. figure:: img/general/buck-boost-setup.jpeg
-   :name: fig-general-buck-boost-setup
+   :name: fig-general-buck-boost-setup-adc-board
    :scale: 50%
    :align: center
    :alt: Buck/boost setup.